 - and what impact the AMPs had on the principal soil threats.

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the example of residue maintenance/ mulching that was exemplified in Plot 3.2 (in which sewage sludge is applied to maize) was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the example of residue maintenance/ mulching that was exemplified in Plot 3.2 (in which sewage sludge is applied to maize) was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 This practice addresses soil organic matter decline.
 Laboratory analysis shows that when sewage sludge is applied to the soil, organic carbon almost doubles, NPK levels are higher and bulk density is much lower.
 However, higher levels of copper have also been observed which may be a residue from previous land use.

 SQAPP development, testing and evaluation

 Of the 90 stakeholders who took part in the evaluation of the beta version of SQAPP, 12 were from the Cértima study site.
 Participants were asked a series of questions relating to their expectations of SQAPP and the relevance of the soil parameters included in SQAPP, the assessment of soil threats and the suitability of the app's recommendations to their local context.
 The feedback and comments were combined with those from the other study sites and used in the further development of SQAPP.
 For details of the responses from all study sites see »Stakeholder feedback and SQAPP development.

 On 29 October 2019 a demonstration event was organised in the Cértima study site to present the major findings of iSQAPER to stakeholders and to demonstrate the application and incorporation of sewage sludge as a management practice of proven benefit to soil quality.
 The event was attended by 32 participants.

 The results from this demonstration event and those held in the other study sites are summarised in »Demonstration events in the study sites.